bfontaine/g.js/README.md

 g.js
 ====

-*g.js* is a very small library which provide a simple method to iterate over a suit of numbers.
+*g.js* is a very small library (291 bytes minified) which provide a simple method to iterate over a suit of numbers.
 It can be used with Node.js or in the browser.

 Examples
 --------